 It takes a large, dedicated team to plan and execute an event like Glide the Divide.

-The year's Race committee includes:
+The year's Race Organizing Committee includes:

 But, this committee doesn't function on its own.
 Standing behind them is an "all volunteer army" of enthusiastic "North Routties" who come together each year with ideas, energy and the commitment to make the year's Race the best yet.